On a hot summer day, if your dog is enjoying family time near the pool, he may see that backyard pool as a huge water bowl and slurp some water.

 Dogs that drink pool water to ward off dehydration are more prone to develop stomach upset.

-Vomiting, regurgitation, and pain as a result of the drinking pool water are common symptoms of stomach upset.
+Vomiting, regurgitation, and pain as a result of drinking pool water are common symptoms of stomach upset.
 While stomach upset is not a life-threatening problem, constant vomiting can lead to dehydration, which may be fatal.

-What Are the other Risks of Exposure to Pool Water?
+What Are the Other Risks of Exposure to Pool Water?

 And if the pool has a high chlorine level, it can also irritate the airways of your pet.